 The Department of Primary Industries is undertaking agriculture damage assessments to determine damage to farm infrastructure and livestock losses, following fires in the Sydney, Blue Mountains, Hunter Valley, Central Coast and Illawarra regions.

 Blue Mountains animal evacuation centres are now closed.
 Participating and supporting agencies are continuing to rescue and care for wildlife.

 During the Blue Mountains fires, more than 800 companion animals were cared for at evacuation centres, including horses, dogs, cats, alpacas, goats, rabbits and birds.

 For assistance or further information please contact the NSW Rural Fire Service on 1800 679 737.

 Preparing for fires

-- Prepare places where livestock can be moved to during an emergency to give them the greatest chance of survival.
+- Prepare fuel reduced places where livestock can be moved to during an emergency to give them the greatest chance of survival.

 - Ensure firebreaks are mown, ploughed, slashed or grazed along fence lines and around your home, shed and storage areas.

 - Seal under floor spaces to stop embers entering infrastructure.